mtmssteffen/mtmssteffen.github.io/_posts/2025-05-06-data-science-blog-post.md

 # Who Are We?
+Exploring the Ethnic Evolution of Our Ancestors
-## Identify and predict patterns in migration of ancestors by time period and country.
+### Identify and predict patterns in migration of ancestors by time period and country.

 ![1000 years of Migration](https://github.com/user-attachments/assets/479022e4-a12d-4cd9-ac84-75809e49cc08)